Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 What makes the location special?+

-A quiet Bluebird Canyon ridgeline above the village — private, low-traffic, no HOA, with multiple routes to PCH and Main Beach just minutes away.
+A quiet Bluebird Canyon ridgeline above the village.
+Private, low-traffic, no HOA, with quick routes to PCH and Main Beach just minutes away.
 This is where Laguna's artists, surfers, and architects have always chosen to live.

 viii.Project Team